franapoli/repo/README.md

 ## Current:

-+ Added search field in print to match anything in items.
++ Added search field in print to match anything in items and the corresponding "find" shortcut method.

 + When using multiple tags now by default they match when at least one matches (OR).